Artsdatabanken/okologiskegrunnkart/README.md

 - Run `npm start`
 - Get the example map data `kartlag.json` from `https://forvaltningsportal.test.artsdatabanken.no/kartlag.json`.
 Save this file in the `public` folder (there exists already a `kartlag_preview.json` file).

-## Update database layers and sublayers
+## Update automatically database layers and sublayers

-Follow these steps:
+Follow these steps.

+Localhost:

+- Make sure you have django running locally.
+- Log in as superuser in the admin panel `http://localhost:8000/admin/`
+- Run the following HTTP request: `http://localhost:8000/api/v1/kartlag/fill/data/`

+Test environment:

 - Log in as superuser in the admin panel `https://forvaltningsportaladmin.artsdatabanken.no/admin/`
 - Run the following HTTP request: `https://forvaltningsportaladmin.artsdatabanken.no/api/v1/kartlag/fill/data/`